University of Southern California Gould School of Law (L.L.M., 2015, with honors)

 Certificate in Corporate Finance at University of Pennsylvania

 Kristina Subbotina is a corporate and securities attorney focusing her practice on advising investors, investment funds and startups on formation, capital raising, compliance and exit strategies, as well as day-to-day business operations.
 Ms. Subbotina also prepares and negotiates documents for matters such as debt and equity financings, formation of master series limited partnerships and limited liability companies, founders’ agreements and stock option plans.

 Before joining RLG in 2018, Ms. Subbotina worked in-house for a public healthcare technology corporation, Alternate Health Corporation, where she focused on drafting and negotiating contracts as well as carrying out a legally-compliant offering of digital assets.
-Ms. Subbotina also worked at Tala, a FinTech start-up.
+Ms. Subbotina also worked at Tala, a FinTech start-up located in Santa Monica, California.
 Ms. Subbotina guided Tala through its international expansion and its $10 million Series A and $30 million Series B rounds of financing.
 She was instrumental in the build-out of Tala’s strong legal compliance foundation.

 Previously, Kristina was an extern to the Honorable Judge Alex Kozinski at the U.S. Court of Appeals for the Ninth Circuit.